Editor’s note: This article was first published in 2020 and has been updated for accuracy and to reflect modern practices.

 Manual bidding was the clear winner here.

-However, armed with data-driven attribution, Google Ads was spinning a different tale, which was why the rep was immediately declaring victory.
+Armed with data-driven attribution, Google Ads was spinning a different tale (which was why our rep immediately declared victory).

 Don’t just take results at face value.